 Born in Sale, Michelle has lived at Longford for the past 25 years on a hobby farm.

 As a Certified Practicing Accountant (CPA), Michelle runs her own business, CFO Assist, which provides business management, financial accounting and company secretary services from East Gippsland through to Melbourne.
 Michelle was CEO of Sale Elderly Citizens Village, a community based, NFP, residential aged care and retirement living service provider between April 2016 and August 2020.
-The Australian Institute of Company Directors graduate is Board Director of Rural Financial Counselling Service (Gippsland) and TAFE Gippsland.
+The Australian Institute of Company Directors graduate is Board Director of Rural Financial Counselling Service (Gippsland), TAFE Gippsland and Bairnsdale Regional Health Service.

 Recently, Michelle served on the Board of East Gippsland Water (eight years) and as the Audit/Risk Chair for four years.
 She also sat on the Municipal Association of Victoria Audit/Risk Committee as an independent member for six years, four years as Chair.